It has been two long years since the Philippine government

 The temporary schools setup by local teachers persist to

-reestablish the education system of Marawi
+reestablish the education system of Marawi years after

 the siege.